davist1025/Gitter/README.md

 # Gitter
-A GUI tool(s) to search and access various bits of the GitHub API v3.
+A tool(s) to search and access various bits of the GitHub API v3.